SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 appearance - (noun) an occasion when someone appears in public:

 occasion - (noun) a particular time, especially when something happens or has happened:
+We met on several occasions to discuss the issue.
+I've heard him be rude to her on a number of occasions.

 anyway - (adverb) whatever else is happening, without considering other things: